eraofchaos/eraofchaos.github.io/Items/unt_41.md

  [Materials](/Items/){: .btn .btn--primary}[Artifacts](/Items/Artifacts/){: .btn .btn--success}[Units](/Items/Units/){: .btn .btn--warning}[Heroes](/Items/Heroes/){: .btn .btn--danger}[Consumables](/Items/Consumables/){: .btn .btn--info}[Unknown](/Items/Unknown/){: .btn .btn--primary}

 ## Details
- **Description:** Once you have gathered 10 soul tokens you can summon a Gog, an R aptitude unit.
+ **Description:** Once you have gathered 10 soul tokens you can summon a Gnoll.
+Tokens can also be used to upgrade or increase the rank of Gnolls.

  **Quality:** <span style="color: #0000CD">OK</span>